 Sub-phase Scope Status Wachusett Algae Design and Construction Design and Construction of automated chemical dispensing system for algae control.
 Future Public Health Research With the assistance of public health agencies and researchers, evaluation of the public health impact of the water treatment changes that occurred in 2004.
 Completed Security Equipment Design and installation of card access, improved motion and intrusion alarm systems, video surveillance, and monitoring equipment for MWRA facilities.
 Completed WHCP8- Cosgrove Screens Design/CS/RI and Construction Replace existing manual screens with finer automatically controlled traveling screens.
 Completed AWWARF-Evaluation Ozone and UV Study of the effects of ozone and ultraviolet treatment on cryptosporidium to ensure inactivation in Wachusett Reservoir.
 Completed Fitout/Construction Non-construction related items for start-up and operation of the new water treatment plant including furnishings, shop and maintenance equipment, audio/visual supplies, laboratory equipment, and miscellaneous consumable supplies.
 Active Carroll Ultra Violet Disinfection Design, and Construction Design and construction programs to add Ultra Violet (UV) to the CWTP.
 UV system placed into service in February 2014.
 Completed As-Needed Technical Assistance No. 1 and No. 2 As-needed design services to support the start-up of the CWTP including electrical engineering, HVAC engineering, mechanical engineering, civil engineering and a variety of geotechnical, environmental, and architectural technical assistance.
 Completed Ancillary Modifications Construction 1 Follow-up construction from the As-Needed Technical Assistance contracts.
 Completed Ancillary Modifications Construction 2 Address improvements in reliability, optimization of plant performance and/or reduce plant operating costs.
 Active Ancillary Mods Design 3 and 4 Additional As-Needed design services as a follow-up for additional improvements at the Carroll Water Treatment Plant.
 Completed Technical Assistance No. 5 and #6 Continuation of as-needed engineering technical assistance for ancillary modifications design and plant optimization.
 Completed Carroll Water Treatment Plant Storage Tank Roof Drainage System Repair Design and construct a solution that addresses trench drainage system's poor performance.
 Poor roof drainage could possibly result in water quality problems.
 Future Technical Assistance No. 7 and No. 8 The next two phases of as-needed engineering technical assistance for ancillary modifications design and plant optimization.
 Active Technical Assistance No. 9 and No. 10 The next two phases of as-needed engineering technical assistance for ancillary modifications design and plant optimization.
-Future CWTP Asset Protection A consultant's evaluation of CWTP's capital assets and recommendations for upgrades or modifications to ensure operational efficiency of these assets.
 Future

-Total Budget Payments thru FY16 Remaining Balance FY17 FY18 FY14-18 FY19-23 Beyond FY23 \$439,799 \$418,815 \$20,984 \$711 \$3,661 \$11,979 \$6,195 \$10,417
+Total Budget Payments thru FY17 Remaining Balance FY18 FY14-18 FY19 FY19-23 Beyond FY23 \$435,620 \$419,264 \$16,355 \$3,765 \$11,821 \$1,724 \$3,340 \$9,250